peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The number of bits in this object's value.
+The number of bits in this object's value, except for its sign.
 Returns 0 if this object's value is 0 or negative 1.

 <b>Exceptions:</b>